RayDeeUx/SkipEditorObjects/README.md

 Note that this mod does *not* stop you from placing object IDs specified in your `custom.txt` file, it only hides the button in the Editor UI.

-For JSON-literate folks, or for people who would like to hide objects based on historical Geometry Dash game versions, please check out iAndyHD3's `Hide Editor Objects` mod whenever it is available on GitHub.
+For JSON-literate folks, also check out RaZoom's `Object Groups` mod.

 This [Geode mod](https://geode-sdk.org) is licensed under LGPLv2.